MihaiMocanuFmi/ImageProcessing/README.md

 * CMake
 * Catch2v3 (for tests)
 * AddressSanitizer (Debugging)
+* Doxygen (For documentation generation)
 * C++20 (recommended)

+## Generate Documentation
+Run `doxygen` in a terminal to generate html and latex documentation.
+They will be found in the `Docs/` directory

 ## Notes
 This was only tested on Linux, format of file paths might pose a problem in Windows.